sajalgoyal113/sajalgoyal113.github.io/content/featured/HalcyonTheme/index.md

 '***If You're Not Paying For It, You Become The Product***' ~ Andrew Lewis

 - Built NLP model which takes Tweet and Sentiment as input and outputs Part of Tweet which represents that Sentiment
-- Performed Exploratory Data Analysis to discover patterns and gain insight about the data
-- Stacked dropout and 1D Convolution layer on top of RoBERTa to increase robustness of the model while used pre-trained Tokenizer for the embedding of the Tweet
+- Performed Exploratory Data Analysis and stacked some layers on top of RoBERTa to increase robustness of the model
-- Used StratifiedKFold cross validation to reduce overfitting and post-processed the output to increase accuracy
+- Integrated a 5-fold cross validation using Stratified sampling to reduce overfitting and accomplished 0.715 jaccard score